claretcrab/sequra/README.md

 - The application is designed to be run as a set of CLI commands, which can be scheduled with cron jobs for regular execution.
 - Orders are just disbursed once, so if you run the import command multiple times, it won't create duplicate disbursements.
 Once disbursed, the disbursed status is changed and referenced to a disbursement.
 - Same with monthly minimum fees, they are charged once per merchant and month.
+- Added .git folder, so you can see the commit history.
+(Keep in mind I didn't write meaningful commit messages, I usually squash commits before merging to main branch)

 # TODOs
 - Dockerize the main app